VysotskiVadim/VysotskiVadim.blog/_posts/2019-11-04-generic-programming-part-2-implementation-overview.markdown

 But templates aren't very popular in C++ world.
 Many developers don't use that feature.
-There is too many disadvantages:
+There are too many disadvantages:

 * Templates slows down compilation;
 * Absolutely not helpful compiler error messages;